 Make the Compote

-- Add the granulated sugar to the rhubarb in the saucepan.
+- Add the sugar to the rhubarb in the saucepan.
 Zest the orange directly into the pan over the sugar.
 Cut the orange in half and juice it to extract 2 tablespoons of fresh juice, adding it to the saucepan.
 Stir the ingredients together to coat all the rhubarb pieces with the sugar mixture.

 - Let the mixture sit at room temperature for 30 minutes to macerate.
 This important step allows the sugar to draw moisture out of the rhubarb, creating a natural syrup.
 During this time, the sugar will begin to dissolve, and the rhubarb will release its juices.